metagraph-dev/metagraph/docs/user_guide/algorithm_list.rst

 .. py:function:: connected_components(graph: EdgeSet(is_directed=False)) -> NodeMap

-    The connected components algorithm groups nodes of an **undirected** graph into subgraphs where all subgraph nodes which are reachable by each other.
+    The connected components algorithm groups nodes of an **undirected** graph into subgraphs where all subgraph nodes are reachable by each other.
 Since the graph is undirected, the subgraphs are both weakly and strongly connected.

 .. py:function:: strongly_connected_components(graph: EdgeSet(is_directed=True)) -> NodeMap

-    Groups nodes of a directed graph into subgraphs where all subgraph nodes which are reachable by each other.
+    Groups nodes of a directed graph into subgraphs where all subgraph nodes are reachable by each other.

 .. py:function:: label_propagation_community(graph: EdgeMap(is_directed=False)) -> NodeMap